engageintellect/instagram-tracker/README.md

 ```

 Each run will:
+- Display an ASCII banner: `ig-tracker`
 - Compare current followers/following to the last saved snapshot
-- Print changes in the terminal
+- Print changes in the terminal (with clickable profile links)
-- Save the latest state to disk
-- Save a Markdown changelog with clickable profile links
+- Save a Markdown changelog per run
+- Save updated snapshot `.json` files

 ### Preview changes only (no saving):